-For women (or men) with really though body or leg hair, the Emjoi AP-18 is an excellent option because it has 72 (gulp!) tweezers along with a powerful motor that will get the job done.
+For women (or men) with really though body or leg hair, this option is an excellent option because it has 72 (gulp!) tweezers along with a powerful motor that will get the job done.

 Other options would be the Braun Silk Epil 5 and Silk Epil 7.